deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Sentiment Analysis
 ==================

-Classify text according prevailing emotion (positive, negative) in it.
+Classify text according to a prevailing emotion (positive, negative, etc.) in it.

 .. table::
     :widths: auto